UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 Minimax with αβ cuts cuts and Monte Carlo Tree Search playing SpiderLine4.
 The different algorithms' code is present in "bots.py".

-# DOWNLOAD REPOSITORY AND PROJECT EXECUTION
+# Download and Project Execution
 To download this repository and explore the code, make sure you have git installed and type in the terminal:
 ```
 $ git clone https://github.com/UShouldRun/spiderline4